Amateur Radio - N8QQ

 HF Activity

 I used to hang out on the Triple H Net, a late night 40m Worked All States and DX net.
-I hope to get back to chasing awards soon, but band conditions during the downswing in the solar cycle don’t provide much motivation.
+I hope to get back to chasing awards at some point.
 This net is perfect for a die-hard night owl who is discovering a bit of an interest in awards, such as myself.
 Check it out every night of the year on 7235 kHz at 0700 UTC.
 This is a very laid-back net with a lot of nice and very helpful people.
 My HHH Worked All States number is 794.

 I’m also a member of OMISS (#4408), another WAS and general awards net.
 More specifically, I really like their 20m net and hope to get my Worked-All-States single band 20m award there at some point.

-And then there’s the 3905 Century Club that offers many awards and the chance to easily work states.
+And there’s the 3905 Century Club that offers many awards and the chance to easily work states and countries.
 They offer enough different nets that you could spend all evening, every evening, working them if you had the time.
 My 40m 100 point number is 2163, and I’m well on my way to the 500 point endorsement.
 Also started on the 40m RTTY 100 point certificate but will probably abandon that in favor of their PSK31 nets.